everknow/everknow-website/rnd.md

 ## Governance

 Governance can be considered similar to consensus, as its purpose is also to come to an agreement among multiple participants.
-The distinction is primarily linked to the degree of human participation.
-To achieve this a decision making process is needed.
-A series of incentives and deterrents are put in place to encourage the fair and honest behaviour.
+The distinction is primarily linked to the degree of people's participation.
+To achieve this a set of tools to support the decision making process is needed.
+Further to that, a series of incentives and deterrents can be put in place to encourage the fair and honest behaviour of the participants.

-This is still an aspect that is rapidly evolving.
-The state of the art involves the distribution of voting rights among a group of community stakeholders.
-The transparency of the operations can be monitored by a wide audience of participants, while the voting rights can be linearly or quadratically proportional to a quantifiable stake.
+This is still an aspect that is going through an intesnse evolution.
+The state of the art typically involves the distribution of voting rights among a group of community stakeholders.
+The transparency of the operations can be monitored by a wider audience, while the voting strength can be derived via a linear or quadratic function of a committed stake.

 Decentralized autonomous organizations (DAO) make large use of these approaches and are fast becoming the standard for projects creating self-sustainable applications and services in the blockchain industry.
-DAOs unlock new opportunities to manage configuration changes, allocate budget from a treasury, collaboratively monitor and grant special permissions to users.
+DAOs unlock new opportunities to manage configuration changes, allocate budget from a treasury, collaboratively monitor distributed services and/or grant special permissions to users.

-The pool of decision makers can be extended to encourage the participation of the wider community.
-There are many uses already including social, media, investment, venture, art.
+In some scenarios the pool of decision makers can also be extended to the wider community.
+DAOs have already been applied to several use cases including social technology, media, investment, venture, art.

-EverKnow is actively researching in novel forms of governance that can be fairer and effective.
-Voting democratically is clearly an inspirational cultural guide towards this goal, and we believe this can be improved by combining it with an adequate technology.
+EverKnow is actively researching into novel forms of governance that can be fairer and effective.
+Democracy in our society clearly represents an inspirational cultural guide in this sense, and we believe it can be augmented with an adequate technology support.

 ## Automation